aws-samples/aws-modernization-with-baffle/content/3_ModuleThree/LoadData.md

    ![Capture-PGAdmin](../3_ModuleThree/images/PG-Admin-Output.png)

-2. In the new tab,log into pgAdmin using the same credentials you created above (same as Baffle Manager credentials)
+2. In the new tab, log into pgAdmin using the same credentials you created above (same as Baffle Manager credentials)

 3. On the left navigation pane called Object Explorer, there will be a server group "dynamic-mask".
 Click on the chevron by it to show the different connections.